 A wirewound resistor is a resistor where a wire with a high resistivity is wrapped around an insulating core to provide the resistance.

-Wirewound resistors are mainly produced with alloys, since pure metals have a high temperature coefficient of resistance.
-However, for high temperatures pure metals are used such as Tungsten.
-The temperature coefficient is a sign of how much the resistance will change as the temperature changes.
-TCR is measured in units of ppm/˚C. If a manufacturer rates a resistor at 50ppm/˚C, the resistor will not change more than 50Ω in resistance for each 1MΩ of the resistors given value, for a temperature change of 1 ˚C. Typical alloys that are used as resistor wire are:
+Wirewound resistors are mainly produced with alloys, since pure metals have a high temperature coefficient of resistance (TCR).
+However, for high temperatures, pure metals such as tungsten are often used.
+The temperature coefficient is a measure of how much the resistance will change as the temperature changes.
+TCR is measured in units of ppm/˚C. If a manufacturer rates a resistor at 50 ppm/˚C, the resistor will not change more than 50 Ω in resistance for each 1 MΩ of the resistors given value, for a temperature change of 1 ˚C. Typical alloys that are used as resistor wire are:

 In the following table the properties of the most common alloys are given.

 |67Cu - 30Ni - 3Mn

 |86Cu - 2Ni - 12Mn

 |0.0 - 0.04

 |80Ag - 17Mn - 3Sn